 2. Build complex concepts.
-Complex concepts are built from atomic concepts as follows: first, we build words' formulas as the logical disjunction (\sqcup) of atomic concepts corresponding to their senses, and we write x to denote the disjunction of the senses of word x.
-For instance, the noun "Programming" becomes the concept (programming#1 \sqcup programming#2), whose interpretation is the set of documents which are about event scheduling and/or computer programming.
+Complex concepts are built from atomic concepts as follows: first, we build formulas for words as the logical disjunction $(\sqcup)$ of atomic concepts corresponding to the words' senses, and we write [x\] to denote the disjunction of the senses of word x.
+For instance, the noun "Programming" becomes the concept [programming#1 $\sqcup$ programming#2], whose interpretation is the set of documents which are about event scheduling and/or about computer programming.
 Second, labels are chunked, i.e., divided into sequences of syntactically correlated parts of words.
-We then translate syntactic relations to the logical connectives of L^C following a precise pattern.
-Let us consider a few examples.
+We then translate syntactic relations of words within chunks to the logical connectives of $L^C$ following a precise pattern.
+Let us consider few examples.

-A set of adjectives followed by a noun group is translated into logical conjunction (\square) of the formulas corresponding to the adjectives and the nouns.
+A set of adjectives followed by a noun group is translated into logical conjunction $(\Box)$ of the formulas corresponding to the adjectives and the nouns.
 The interpretation of the resulting concept is the set of documents which are about the real world entities denoted by all the nouns, and which possess qualities, denoted by all the adjectives.
-For instance, the phrase "long cold winter blizzard" is translated into the concept $\log n$ cold n winter n blizzard.
-Prepositions are also translated into conjunction.
+For instance, the phrase "long cold winter blizzard" is translated into the concept $[long\Box cold\Box winter\Box blizzard]$ .
+Prepositions are also translated into the conjunction.
 The intuition is that prepositions denote some commonality between the objects they relate; and, in terms of the classification semantics, this "commonality" can be approximated to the set of documents which are about the both objects.
 For instance, the following phrases: "books of magic", "science in society", and "software for engineering", they all denote what the two words, connected by the prepositions, have in common.

-As from Section 3, coordinating conjunctions "and" and "or" are translated into logical disjunction.
-For instance, "flights or trains" and "animals and plants" become flight\(\perp \text{train}\) and animal\(\perp \text{plant}\) respectively.
-Punctuation marks such as the period (.), coma (,) and semicolon (;) are also translated into logical disjunction.
-For instance, the phrase "metro, bus, and trolley" is converted into the concept metro\(\perp \text{bus} \perp \text{trolley}\).
+Coordinating conjunctions "and" and "or" are translated into the logical disjunction.
+For instance, "flights or trains" and "animals and plants" become [flight\utrain\] and [animal\uplant\] respectively.
+Punctuation marks such as the period (.), the coma (,) and the semicolon (;) are also translated into logical disjunction.
+For instance, the phrase "metro, bus, and trolley" is converted into the concept [metro\ubus\utrolley\].

-Words and phrases denoting exclusions, such as "excluding", "except", "but not", are translated into logical negation (\neg) .
-For instance, label "runners excluding sprinters" becomes the concept runner $\neg \neg sprinter$.
-However, since they are meant to describe what "there is" in the world, and not what "there isn't", labels contain very few such phrases.
+Words and phrases denoting exclusions, such as "excluding", "except", "but not", are translated into the logical negation $(\neg)$ .
+For instance, the label "runners excluding sprinters" becomes the concept [runner\ $\sqcap \neg$ sprinter\].
+However, since they are meant to describe what "there is" in the world, and not what "there isn't", labels contain very few such phrases, if at all.